 The photo shown on the left below is of the plant in October of last year.
 It’s hard to believe it was so little before!
 On the right is the bell pepper plant after six months.

 As you can see in the picture on the right, the plant does have some damage from caterpillars, but is still growing just fine.
 The benefits of a potted bell pepper plant is that you can move them outdoors when the weather gets warm.
-They will pollinate much easier on their own being outdoors, but below I will show how you can pollinate them while indoors during the colder months.
+They will pollinate much easier outdoors, but below I will show how you can pollinate them while indoors in the colder months.

 First, there are some important things to note about growing bell peppers indoors.
 Because they are in a milder climate when indoors, they need much less water.
 I give mine water once I see the leaves start to droop, which is not very often.
 The most important thing is to provide the bell pepper plant with enough sunlight.
 As a plant that’s typically grown outdoors, it requires a substantial amount of sun.
 A spot near a sunny window would be ideal.